Mittens-App/purring-server/README.md

 # purring_server

-Purring_server is a service management test tools for Python unittest codes. so basically, it runs all your automate python code as long as uses unittest library.
+Purring_server is a service management test tools for Python unittest codes.
+So basically, it runs all your automate python code as long as uses unittest library.

 Use cases include (we have tested):
 - Web automation test ([Selenium](https://selenium-python.readthedocs.io/))